-- 1 Go to Automation > Workflows. - 2 Select the workflow that you want to work with. - 3 Click the Extract Policy link at the bottom of the page. - 4 Specify values for each attribute listed. - 5 Optional: Add any new attributes that you want to use. - 6 Optional: Remove any attributes that you do not want to use. - 7 Optional: On the Roles tab, select the Read box for any users or user groups that you want to be able to use this policy to provide parameter values in a deployment.
-Select the Write box for any users or groups that you want to be able to modify this policy (add or remove attributes). - 8 Click Save.
+- 1. Go to Automation > Workflows. - 2.
+Select the workflow that you want to work with. - 3.
+Click the Extract Policy link at the bottom of the page. - Specify values for each attribute listed. - 5.
+Optional: Add any new attributes that you want to use. - 6.
+Optional: Remove any attributes that you do not want to use. - 7.
+Optional: On the Roles tab, select the Read box for any users or user groups that you want to be able to use this policy to provide parameter values in a deployment.
+Select the Write box for any users or groups that you want to be able to modify this policy (add or remove attributes). - 8.
+Click Save.

-Where is a Policy in Use?
+Determining Where a Policy Is In Use